Dana (DAN) Q2 2017 Results - Earnings Call Transcript

 Joseph Spak - RBC Capital Markets LLC

 Okay.
 And then just on the guidance.
-If we think about the first half or second half, I know cadence can be difficult when you're dealing with a number of different markets all recovering at different paces, but the guidance does imply second half EBITDA a little bit below first half which is, I guess, a little confusing just because of some of the improving end-markets you're talking about.
+If we think about first half versus second half, I know cadence can be difficult when you're dealing with a number of different markets all recovering at different paces, but the guidance does imply second half EBITDA a little bit below first half which is, I guess, a little confusing just because of some of the improving end-markets you're talking about.
 Seems like we're still in the earlier stages there.
 So, I guess, can you provide a little bit of color there?
 Is that a level of conservatism just based on still early in the recovery or is there something else we should be thinking about?

 Jonathan M. Collins - Dana, Inc.

 Sure.
 I'll just point to a couple of things.
 You are right, the lower profit in the second half is a result of expected lower sales.
-So, at the midpoint of our range, we're expecting the top line to be a couple of hundred million dollars lower primarily on the organic side, a little bit of a lift inorganically from having a full six months of both acquisitions.
+So, at the midpoint of our range, we're expecting the top line to be a couple hundred million dollars lower primarily on the organic side, a little bit of a lift inorganically from having a full six months of both acquisitions.

 And just in terms of the drivers of profitability, it's also important to note that we have a major vehicle launch in the Jeep Wrangler in the second half of this year, which will put a little bit of pressure on margins.
 That program has been ramping up but most of the activity is going to take place within the second half of the year.